HongruiTang/RePaint-reimplementation/README.md

 ## GitHub Contents

-- `code/`: A directory containing the re-implementation code, along with any necessary configuration files or scripts.
+- `code/`: A directory containing the re-implementation code.

 - `data/`: A directory containing the datasets used for training and evaluation.